oukorichard/AirBnB_clone/Readme.md

+----AirBnB_console---

 This repostiory contains alx AirBnB_clone project.

 AirBnB is a full blown web application  development project

 There are several projects under this project that will help the learn to: